homeday-de/github-action-changelog-generator/README.md

 # Changelog Generator Github Action

 Github action that creates a changelog upon PR opening.
-The changelog will contain all the commit maessages grouped by type and change level (major, minor, patch).
+The changelog will contain all the commit messages grouped by type and change level (major, minor, patch).

+## Dependencies

+To use this action, you need to use it together with `action/checkout` from github.
+We need that to access git changes.
+See usage example under.

 ## How it works